katychuang/dissertation-tips/README.md

 #Dissertation Tips
 from [@katychuang][1]

 This is a collection of resources to help PhD students complete their dissertation successfully.
+It is a work in progress and some links might be broken.

 ###Blogs on dissertation process